 Being caught using a mobile phone whilst driving will result in an automatic penalty of six penalty points on your driving licence and a fine (usually £200).
-In itself, most drivers are willing to take this penalty on the chin and learn their lesson.
-However, the offence could lead to disastrous consequences if the extra points result in you “totting up” 12 points on your licence or if you reach the 6 point threshold as a new driver.
+Most drivers are willing to take this penalty on the chin and learn their lesson.
+However, the offence could lead to disastrous consequences if the extra points result in you “totting up” 12 points on your licence or if you reach the 6-point threshold as a new driver.

 The police are increasingly taking this offence more and more seriously and have a keen eye on drivers whilst patrolling on the road.

-Whilst we commonly think of a driver sat in queuing traffic having a conversation on their mobile, you could be prosecuted even if you were opening a text message, “snap chatting”, “face timing”, loading your facebook page or simply touching the screen of your satnav.
+Whilst we commonly think of a driver sat in queuing traffic having a conversation on their mobile, you can now be prosecuted even if you were simply checking the time, accepting a call or unlocking the device for any reason following a change in the law in 2022.

 The law on using a mobile phone whilst driving

 Unlike many offences, it does not matter whether using the mobile phone whilst driving affected your manner of driving; it is simply enough that you were holding and using the phone for any purpose.
 If the police have evidence of this, such as a statement from a police officer, or a photograph from a passer-by then you’re looking at 6 penalty points and a fine.

-If however the officer forms the view that your standard of driving was affected, then you may be prosecuted for a more serious offence such as careless driving or dangerous driving where the penalties are much more severe.
+If, however an officer forms the view that your standard of driving was affected, then you may be prosecuted for a more serious offence such as careless driving or dangerous driving where the penalties are much more severe.

 If you are certain that you were not using your device in any way whatsoever whilst driving then you are innocent and should defend the allegation.